-On the eve of Mozart’s 250th birthday, his music is everywhere.
+On the eve of Mozart’s 250th birthday on Jan.
+27, his music is everywhere.
 But what about the little fellow himself as seen through the eyes of Peter Shaffer more than a quarter-century ago in “Amadeus”?
 Cornelia Crombholz takes a bold new look at this modern classic, streamlining the playwright’s tendency to bang us over the head with history lessons and incorporating elements of Shaffer’s screenplay for Milos Forman’s 1984 epic film treatment.

 Crombholz goes for a lean, economic look punctuated by grand operatic gestures, beginning with Salieri (Gerhard Balluch) rising from the orchestra pit in a veil of fog.
 When Mozart (Thomas Prazak) plays, from memory, the march composed by Salieri to honor his arrival at the Viennese court and, in the course of “improving” it, finds the germ of one of the hit tunes from “The Marriage of Figaro,” the chandelier inexplicably brightens, becoming as blinding as Mozart’s genius.
 As Mozart’s mind fills with tunes for “The Magic Flute,” pages of written-out music manuscript paper begin to rain down like a gift from Salieri’s punishing God.

 It may be a dramaturgical mistake to cut Salieri’s final monologue, in which he accepts his fate as the Patron Saint of Mediocrity and offers us his absolution, but Crombholz concludes with an indelible image: Salieri, soaked with blood from his botched suicide, is dragged down to hell just like the protagonist of “Don Giovanni,” while Mozart, done up as a punk angel, rises into the heavens as his unfinished Requiem resounds.